Lab Session 1: Introduction to Microcontroller Programming¶

 Question

-- Check again the
+- Check the

-diagram.json.
+diagram.jsonagain.
 What happened?
 Can you change the color of the LED to green from this file? - What do you think you can do with the Library Manager?

-- Check again the
+- Check the

 2.2.
-Turn an LED ON and OFF¶
+Turn an LED On and Off¶

 Connect an LED as follows: